getupcloud/referral/README.md

 A new users indication program.

+# Configuration

+The configuration of the application is in the file `configuration.py`

+Options:

+- DATABASE_NAME: Name of mongodb database
+- DATABASE_HOST: Host name or IP address of the mongodb server
+- DATABASE_PORT: Port of the mongodb database listen
+- ENDPOINT_CALLBACK_CREDIT_ON_SIGNUP: Url that the endpoint /signup will invoke

 # Development install

 The Referral API runs with Flask 0.11+ on Python 3.5+.
 This uses MongoDB as your database.

-The configuration of database connections is in the file `configuration.py`

 To create the development environment and run the application use the following commands: